10 of the best dog sledding tours in Tromsø

 Watch the northern lights from a dog sled

 Combine two trips in one with this northern lights and husky trip.
-You don’t actually get to drive a dog sled here, but you can make friends with some of the 200 huskies plus their fluffy puppies that live at the camp.
+You don’t actually get to drive a dog sled here, but it’s one of the cheapest tours and you can still make friends with some of the 200 huskies plus their fluffy puppies that live at the camp.

 Combine dog sledding with a northern lights tour near Tromsø in Norway